Screon/xmlObject/README.md

 xmlObject
 =========

-xmlObject is a COCOA class that improves the interaction with XML.
+XMLObject class synchronously creates a structure, that can be used in dictionary-like and array-like styles.